Here’s Why Light Snow Is Just as Dangerous as a Snowstorm

 As winter weather kicks into full gear around the country, it’s important to keep an eye on the news and to be ready to adjust your travel plans as needed.
 Many drivers who live in cold climates don’t think twice about hitting the road when just a few flakes are falling or there is less than five centimetres of snow on the ground, but according to research, a light snow can be just as dangerous as a snowstorm—even if there is no winter weather advisory.
-While on the road, make sure to avoid these winter driving mistakes that can put you in danger.

 The Cooperative Institute for Mesoscale Meteorological Studies (CIMMS) along with the National Oceanic and Atmospheric Administration (NOAA) recently published a study that found that 54 per cent of snow-related fatal car crashes from 2015 to 2017 occurred when there wasn’t a warning or weather advisory in effect from the National Weather Service (NWS).

 “While it might seem like driving in light snow isn’t much to fret about, don’t underestimate the problems it could bring,” says Laura Adams, Senior Education Analyst for DriversEd.com.
 “Yes, snow is less dangerous than ice for drivers.
 However, light snow can melt quickly and then refreeze.
 That turns roadways into sheets of slippery ice, which gives you the least traction possible.”

 Even when there isn’t enough snow or ice for a winter weather advisory, you should still stay off the roads if possible, and if you do have to travel, keep speeds low.
 In 2016, there was a 36-car pileup in Pennsylvania due to a passing snow squall.
 Even though it wasn’t a blizzard, visibility was really low and a light layer of snow on the ground prevented many cars from braking safely.